 As a result, the Trump administration faces a vastly different strategic landscape from that faced by the Obama administration in 2009.
 The most obvious difference is the JCPOA itself.
 Iran's nuclear program is larger today than it was in 2009, even as its previous rapid expansion has mostly been halted.
 Still, Iran continues to engage in centrifuge research and development and to advance its missile programs-the former being explicitly permitted by the JCPOA, the latter having been omitted from it entirely.
-Iran has largely adhered to the agreement, though a substantial reduction in International Atomic Energy Agency (IAEA) reporting on Iranian nuclear activities and various exemptions granted to Iran by the JOPOA to adjudicate problems and disputes under the deal-mean that such judgments must be made with caution.
-The United States and other P5+1 members have also kept their side of the bargain, despite Iranian complaints likely meant in part to extract additional concessions from Washington, in part to deflect blame for Iran's continuing economic problems, and in part simply reflecting the ambiguous wording of the country has already reaped tremendous economic benefits from the JCPOA, which stand only to increase as time passes.
+Iran has largely adhered to the agreement, though a substantial reduction in International Atomic Energy Agency (IAEA) reporting on Iranian nuclear activities and various exemptions granted to Iran by the Joint Commission-a body established by the JCPOA to adjudicate problems and disputes under the deal-mean that such judgments must be made with caution.
+The United States and other P5+1 members have also kept their side of the bargain, despite Iranian complaints likely meant in part to extract additional concessions from Washington, in part to deflect blame for Iran's continuing economic problems, and in part simply reflecting the ambiguous wording of the JCPOA.
+The reality is that while Iran's reintegration into the global economy has been far from smooth, the country has already reaped tremendous economic benefits from the JCPOA, which stand only to increase as time passes.